 Aftercare services are offered to all long-term residents who reside in the group home for a minimum of 90 days.
 A Case Manager will be assigned prior to discharge to assist in planning and preparing for the upcoming discharge which includes: establishing client and family goals, link to appropriate services, identify expected outcomes, and create a plan to reach those outcomes.
 Aftercare services are provided for 6 months following discharge at no additional cost and can include both face-to-face visits and phone contact.

-For more information, please contact one of our group home program coordinators.
+For more information, please contact one of our group home program directors.